 Hello, my name is Nadya.

-I am a Jungian psychologist, art therapist, and artist based in Laguna Beach, California.
+I am Jungian Arts-based facilitator, and artist live in Laguna Beach, California.

 For over a decade, I worked as a photographer.
 What moved me most was witnessing a subtle transformation during each photo shoot.
 When my clients would often see not just an image, but a reflection of something true and beautiful within.
 In many ways, this was my first experience of holding space.